react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 </TabItem>
 <TabItem value="dynamic" label="Dynamic">

-Sometimes we might want to pass additional props to a screen.
-We can do that with 2 approaches:
+We can pass additional props to a screen with 2 approaches:

-1. Use [React context](https://react.dev/reference/react/useContext) and wrap the navigator with a context provider to pass data to the screens (recommended).
+1. [React context](https://react.dev/reference/react/useContext) and wrap the navigator with a context provider to pass data to the screens (recommended).
-2. Use a render callback for the screen instead of specifying a `component` prop:
+2. Render callback for the screen instead of specifying a `component` prop:

    ```js
    <Stack.Screen name="Home">